irajs/DASH-IF-IOP/90-Security.inc.md

 [=Initialization segments=] SHOULD NOT contain any `moov/pssh` box and DASH clients MAY ignore such boxes when encountered.
 Instead, `pssh` boxes required for [=DRM system=] initialization are part of the [=DRM system configuration=] and SHOULD be placed in the MPD as `cenc:pssh` elements in [=DRM system=] specific `ContentProtection` descriptors (see [[#CPS-mpd-drm-config]]).

-Note: Placing the `pssh` boxes in the MPD has become common for purposes of operational agility - it is often easier to update MPD files than rewrite initialization segments when the default [=DRM system configuration=] needs to be updated.
+Note: Placing the `pssh` boxes in the MPD has become common for purposes of operational agility - it is often easier to update MPD files than rewrite [=initialization segments=] when the default [=DRM system configuration=] needs to be updated.
 Furthermore, in some scenarios the appropriate set of `pssh` boxes is not known when the [=initialization segment=] is created.

 Media segments MAY contain `moof/pssh` boxes to provide updates to [=DRM system=] internal state (e.g. to supply new leaf keys in a key hierarchy).
-These state updates are transparent to the DASH client.
+These state updates are transparent to the DASH client - the media platform is expected to intercept the `moof/pssh` boxes and supply them directly to the active [=DRM system=].
 See [[#CPS-default_KID-hierarchy]] for an example.

 ## Encryption and DRM signaling in the MPD ## {#CPS-mpd}

 A DASH client needs to recognize encrypted content and to activate a suitable [=DRM system=], configuring it to decrypt content.
-The MPD informs a DASH client of the protection scheme used to protect content, identifies the content keys that are used and optionally provides the default [=DRM system configuration=] for a set of [=DRM systems=].
+The MPD informs a DASH client of the [=protection scheme=] used to protect content, identifies the content keys that are used and optionally provides the default [=DRM system configuration=] for a set of [=DRM systems=].

 The <dfn>DRM system configuration</dfn> is the complete data set required for a DASH client to activate a single [=DRM system=] and configure it to decrypt content using a single content key. **It is supplied by a combination of XML elements in the MPD and/or data sources available to a DASH client at runtime**.
 The [=DRM system configuration=] often contains:

 * DRM system initialization data in the form of a DRM system specific `pssh` box (as defined in [[!ISOBMFF]]).
 * DRM system initialization data in some other DRM system specific form (e.g. `keyids` JSON structure used by [[#CPS-AdditionalConstraints-W3C|W3C Clear Key]])
-* The used Common Encryption scheme (`cenc` or `cbcs`)
+* The used [=protection scheme=] (`cenc` or `cbcs`)
 * `default_KID` that identifies the content key
 * License server URL
 * [[#CPS-lr-model|Authorization service URL]]

-The exact set of values required depends on the DRM system (e.g. what kind of initialization data is required) and what mechanism for content key acquisition is used (e.g. [[#CPS-lr-model|the interoperable license request model]]).
+The exact set of values required for successful DRM workflow execution depends on the requirements of the selected DRM system (e.g. what kind of initialization data it can accept) and the mechanism used for content key acquisition (e.g. [[#CPS-lr-model|the DASH-IF interoperable license request model]]).
+By default, a DASH client SHOULD assume that a [=DRM system=] accepts initialization data in `pssh` format and that [[#CPS-lr-model|the DASH-IF interoperable license request model]] is used for content key acquisition.

 When configuring a [=DRM system=] to decrypt content using multiple content keys, a distinct [=DRM system configuration=] is associated with each content key.
 Concurrent use of multiple [=DRM systems=] is not considered an interoperable scenario.

 Note: In principle, it is possible for the DRM system initialization data to be the same for different content keys.
 In practice, the `default_KID` is often included in the initialization data so this is unlikely.
-Nevertheless, DASH clients cannot assume that using equal initialization data implies anything about equality of the DRM system configuration or the content key.
+Nevertheless, DASH clients cannot assume that using equal initialization data implies anything about equality of the [=DRM system configuration=] or the content key - the `default_KID` is always the distinguishing factor.
+See [[#CPS-default_KID]].

 ### Protection scheme signaling ### {#CPS-mpd-scheme}

 The presence of a `ContentProtection` descriptor with `schemeIdUri="urn:mpeg:dash:mp4protection:2011"` on an [=adaptation set=] informs a DASH client that all [=representations=] in the [=adaptation set=] are encrypted in conformance to Common Encryption and require a [=DRM system=] to provide access.
 See [[!MPEGDASH]] for the definition of this descriptor.

 This descriptor SHALL be present for encrypted [=adaptation sets=].
-The `value` attribute SHALL be either `cenc` or `cbcs`, matching the used protection scheme.
-The `cenc:default_KID` attribute SHALL be present and have a value matching the `default_KID` in the `tenc` box, expressed in UUID string notation.
+The `value` attribute SHALL be either `cenc` or `cbcs`, matching the used [=protection scheme=].
+The `cenc:default_KID` attribute SHALL be present and have a value matching the `default_KID` in the `tenc` box, expressed in lowercase UUID string notation.

 Note: This document uses the `cenc:` prefix to reference the XML namespace `urn:mpeg:cenc:2013` defined in [[!MPEGCENC]].